jtkovacs/jtkovacs.github.io/REFS/project-management.md

 Clayton, J. (2003).
 Writing an executive summary that means business. _Harvard Management Communication Letter._

+Kantor, B. (2012, May 22).
+How to design a successful RACI project plan. _CIO._ Retrieved from http://www.cio.com/article/2395825/project-management/how-to-design-a-successful-raci-project-plan.html

 Leffingwell, D. (2010).
 Stakeholders, user personas, and user experiences.
 In _Agile software requirements: Lean requirements practices for teams, programs, and the enterprise._ Boston, MA: Addison-Wesley Professional.